The William Bonar Poetry Prize 2023

 Editorial support in developing their pamphlet from poet, ‘The Dark Horse’ founder, editor, essayist, typesetter and designer Gerry Cambridge who is Red Squirrel Press in-house typesetter and designer.

-The Closing date is 31st December 2022 and the winner is expected to be announced on 17th February 2023 which would have been William Bonar’s 70th birthday.
-Last year’s winner of the William Bonar Poetry Prize (2021) was Morag Smith, and she will read from her winning pamphlet at St Mungo’s Mirrorball on Wednesday 16th
+The Closing date is 31st December 2023 and the winner is expected to be announced in February 2024.
+Last year’s winner of the William Bonar Poetry Prize (2022) was Jane Picton Smith and she read from her winning pamphlet at St Mungo’s Mirrorball on Friday 6th October 2023.